-It’s hard to press on when you can’t see where you’re going: when you’re at the brink and even the cracks in the road seem like they will derail you.
-Yet you continue, passing over them one by one.
-If you look up you’ll see.
+It’s hard to keep moving forward when you can’t see where you’re going: when you’re at the brink and even the cracks in the road seem like they will derail you.
+Yet you continue.
+Passing over them one by one.
+And if you look up you’ll see.
 There’s always more road.